Username

 #4: Mt.
 Baldy in the distance.

-#5: Rangeland and management strategy by ranchers with cattle and sheep under paid permits from Apache-Sitgreaves national Forest BLM
+#5: Rangeland and management strategy by ranchers with cattle and sheep underpaid permits from Apache-Sitgreaves national Forest BLM

 #6: Aspen leaves and bark.

-#7 Blue spruce and how to tell difference between evergreens (pines vs. spruces vs. firs vs. Douglas-fir) by looking at needles, cone scales, and pine cones.
+#7 Blue spruce and how to tell the difference between evergreens (pines vs. spruces vs. firs vs. Douglas-fir) by looking at needles, cone scales, and pine cones.

 #8: tree measuring for timber sales.